Wednesday, June 4, 2025

 (Photo: Author)

-The new 4.6-acre park, referred to as Point Park but which Jones would prefer to call "Chromeworks Park," is defined by a large circle and two pathways that partly circumscribe it, with one path becoming a part of it.
+The new 4.6-acre park, referred to as Point Park but which with all the historical references should probably be called "Chromeworks Park," is defined by a large circle and two pathways that partly circumscribe it, with one path becoming a part of it.
 One path is the famous Baltimore Promenade, winding its way here from the Museum of Industry via HarborPlace, continuing all the way to the Korean War Memorial in Canton.
 The other is an upper-level pathway that follows the outline of the T. Rowe Price building, extending into the trapezoidal space between the two wings of the complex.
 Inside the circle is a large lawn that currently serves as the home to a flock of Canadian geese.
 Outside the circle, Jones arranged a set of landscapes and features that evoke the historic chromium works that began processing chromite ore mined at Soldiers Delight in Baltimore County in the early 1800s.
 When the local mines were depleted, ships brought in material from far away.

 Jones evokes the former docks in a series of wooden piles, steel beams and walls framing gravel bays that are open to the water and planted with seagrasses.
-Jones mentioned that those old docks still make themselves known today because their fill over which the environmental cap was built doesn't allow loads, not even construction equipment. iO uses an entire material pallet to related to the Bay, to the industrial use, native culture and area history.
+Jones mentioned that those old docks still make themselves known today because their fill over which the environmental cap was built doesn't allow the same construction loads as the rest of the cap. iO uses an entire material pallet to related to the Bay, to the industrial use, native culture and area history.
 There is rough hewn and polished granite, there is polished concrete, Corten steel and cast concrete, reclaimed heavy timber as well as fine gravel rolled into asphalt in the way how older streets were constructed.
 Aside from seagrasses there are native trees, elms, birches, maples and oaks as well as variety of shrubs.
 Jones who has some German roots and an office branch in Nuremberg, Germany concedes that some of the austerity and restraint of his design is influenced by what he saw in Germany, notably the rock gabion structures that stand around like sculptures.
 An interesting actual sculpter is cast stainless steel in the shape of wood splintered from trees by Baltimore artist John Ruppert.

 John Ruppert sculpture wood fragments